envato1/vendura-sass-multi-tenant-full-docs/content/en/index.md

 ---
 seo:
   title: A POS ready for what you've got
-  description: Ship fast, flexible, and SEO-optimized documentation with beautiful
+  description: Ship fast, flexible, and Get up and running with a POS personalized
-    design out of the box.
-Docus brings together the best of the Nuxt ecosystem.
-    Powered by Nuxt UI Pro.
+    for however you do business.
 ---

 ::u-page-hero